 Technically, anyone can benefit from somatic therapy.
 Those who have been dissatisfied with the outcomes of traditional talk therapy may benefit from this non-conventional psycho-therapeutic approach.
-This can include people of all ages dealing with a variety of mental health issues, especially those struggling with PTSD, as well as chronic pain, digestive problems and other medical issues.
+This can include people of all ages dealing with a variety of mental health issues, especially those struggling with PTSD, as well as chronic pain, digestive problems, and other medical issues.

 Engaging in somatic therapy has been reported as being helpful in the following ways:

-- It can help you access subconscious actions and thoughts, enable you to become more aware of them.
+- It can help you access subconscious actions and thoughts, and enable you to become more aware of them.
 The belief is that self-awareness promotes the ability to explore pain, and therefore heal from it.

 - It helps you to look for subtle signs of pain or trauma so that they can potentially be fixed.

-- It has been shown to help increase your self-confidence because when we are self-aware, we are more mindful of our body and how we present ourselves.
+- It has been shown to help increase your self-confidence because when we are self-aware, we are more mindful of our bodies and how we present ourselves.
 With somatic therapy, you can feel more “capable.”

 - The idea behind somatic psychotherapy is that trauma symptoms are the effects of instability of the autonomic nervous system (ANS).
 With somatic therapy, the ANS can again return to normal.